 The 2-Drink Rule

 This rule says you must not consume any more than two drinks on a date.
-You must only get buzzed, not drunk.
-People follow this rule because... well, they don't want to get drunk.
+You must only get buzzed, nothing more.
 You don't want to look like you're super nervous and are pounding back the liquor.
 You want to be classy.
 And if you don't know the person that well, you want to feel safe.
 Having a drink or two often acts as a social lubricant.
 In the world of business, drinking at networking events and other social gatherings is completely natural.

 Having a drink or two on a date is fine, but just make sure you know your limits, and set personal boundaries.
 For some, that may be two drinks, and for others, it could be a pitcher of beer.
 Whatever your limits are, ensure you trust your date and yourself.